-Excerpts from media coverage of our "Racial Segregation in the San Francisco Bay Area" report, released in October 2018, can be found below.
+Excerpts from media coverage of our "Racial Segregation in the San Francisco Bay Area" report series can be found below.

 "UC Berkeley Haas Institute study shows Bay Area segregation, despite region’s diversity"

 While the Bay Area is diverse, many neighborhoods or cities within the region are highly segregated and do not reflect the diversity of the region, according to a report published Oct.
 29 by the UC Berkeley Haas Institute for a Fair and Inclusive Society.

 According to the report, titled “Racial Segregation in the San Francisco Bay Area,” 39 percent of census tracts in the Bay Area were classified as highly segregated, about 27 percent of tracts were moderately segregated and about 31 percent of tracts showed low segregation.